Who Suffers the Most in Hell?

-With that vast knowledge of truth, God judges us quite differently than we would judge ourselves or one another.
-We judge based on what we can see or know, but not God.
-God judges the heart based on the truth.
+With that vast knowledge of truth, God judges us quite differently than how we would judge ourselves or one another.
+We judge based on what we can see or what we think is reality, but not God.
+God judges the heart based on the real truth.
 He uncovers what we hide and brings justice to it all.

 “No creature is concealed from him, but everything is naked and exposed to the eyes of him to whom we must render an account” (Hebrews 4:13).

-You see, the more we love someone…trying and trying to help them, the more their rejection hurts our hearts, since we have invested our hearts deeply into them.
+You see, the more we love someone…trying and trying to love/help them, the more their rejection hurts our hearts, since we have invested our hearts deeply into them.

 “God gave them up [left them] to degrading passions [and no longer helps them].”
 (Romans 1:26)

-God doesn’t continue to try and try to help them when they want absolutely nothing to do with Him.
-God won’t force His love upon anyone…so their one time or few rejections of love injure much less than the person who is always seeking His assistance.
+Yes, God doesn’t continue to try and try to help someone when they absolutely want nothing to do with Him.
+God won’t force His love upon anyone.
+For these to change it takes much prayers from God’s faithful pleading on their behalf.

 So who are the one’s who do this?